Vegan Whipped Cream

 Can I use liquid sweeteners like agave syrup or maple syrup?

-You technically can use liquid sweeteners, but the texture will turn out more watery.
+You can technically use liquid sweeteners, but the texture will be more watery.
 For this reason, we suggest sticking with powdered sugar as the only sweetener.

 Vegan whipped cream on top of a bowl of strawberries.